sabdar18/Python-Scala-Spark-Training/Readme-Trainer.md

 Login using the user created on Unix - u1/p
 ```

-# By Trainee
+# By Each Trainee
 ## Clone files
-login terminal from jupyter and run below commands
+ - login terminal from jupyter and run below commands
 ```
 pwd
 cd ~